Jayden-Harris/deferred-computation-interpretation/README.md

 ## Core Premise

 Reality functions as an ongoing computation.
-Quantum states represent **deferred data structures** — compact descriptions of many possible outcomes that remain unrendered until an observation (a “query”) forces evaluation.
+Quantum states represent **deferred data structures** — compact descriptions of many possible outcomes that remain unrendered until an observation (a “query”) or logical dependency forces evaluation.
-Measurement is the act of **committing one outcome** to the shared “memory” of the universe, updating the global record in a way that preserves informational balance.
+Measurement is the act of **synchronizing an observer** with a result that has already been resolved by the universe’s hidden computational architecture, ensuring consistency with the global ledger.

 ---